Schedule an Appointment with our ExpertsBook Now

 In India, to reduce the prevalence of hypertension, the Hypertension Control Initiative was launched to provide easy treatment access to over 220 million Indians with hypertension.
 However, along with effective treatment, it is important to eliminate common myths and misunderstandings.

-Myth No. 1: When Blood Pressure is Normal, I Can Stop my Medications.
+Myth No. 1: When Blood Pressure is Normal, I can Stop my Medications

 Once you have started to take medications for blood pressure, your body will start responding, resulting in lower levels.
 However, this early response is not an indication to stop medications.
 Hypertension is a chronic condition requiring constant care and attention.
 It is important to follow your physician’s advice and stop the medication only when suggested.

-Myth No. 2: Cutting Table Salt from the Diet will Reverse High Blood Pressure.
+Myth No. 2: Cutting Table Salt from the Diet will Reverse High Blood Pressure

 Your regular table salt contains sodium and chloride.
 Reducing sodium intake can help in the control of blood pressure; however, eliminating salt is not the only mode of treatment or prevention.
 Sodium is present in various other foods as well like packaged and processed foods.
 Reading nutrition labels will help you know how much sodium is present and how much you are consuming.